ministryofjustice/opg-use-an-lpa/mock-integrations/README.md

 # Gateway mock

-Mock servers which together mimic the Sirius gateway API.
+Mock servers which together mimic the data-lpa gateway API.

 Runs using [Prism](https://stoplight.io/open-source/prism), delivering the API specified in the latest version of the